Nubca/Sosana.io/.github/ISSUE_TEMPLATE/triage-guide.md

 # Simple guide: What happens after you send an issue

 Important note: This "Issue Tracker" is not official.
-It will be shared with the team but is community driven.
+It will be shared with the team, but is community driven.

 This short guide explains, in plain language, what happens after you send an issue and how you can help.